KleeGroup-BaseCamp/klee-office/README.md

 # For our postgresql database :
 1. Global content
 See local-map_diagram.xml in the repository to find out about the structure of the database

 **Person and Profil**
-Each person has a profil containing three booleans (isValidatorLvlOne, isValidatorLvlTwo, isAdministrator).
+Each person has a profil containing three booleans (isValidatorLvlOne, isValidatorLvlTwo, isAdministrator):
 * a validator level One is responsible for the members of his departement/business Unit
 * a validator level Two is responsible for the members of his company (=several departements)
 * a administrator is responsible for the choice of all validators.
 This can be donne on the admin page in the application Modifying validators can be donne on the admin page in the application Modifying administrator must be done in app/js/controlAccount.js

 **MoveSet, MoveLine and MoveStatus**
 Each configuration (MoveSet) is composed of many MoveLine.
 A MoveLine is the move of one specific person from a desk to another.
 MoveSet can have three different status :
-  -- 'Déplacement personnel' : the MoveSet of someone of update his own position -- 'Brouillon' : default value when creating a new configuration.
+  * 'Déplacement personnel' : the MoveSet of someone of update his own position
+  * 'Brouillon' : default value when creating a new configuration.
 MoveLines are not applied while the configuration is not validate.
 These status can be useful when someone to do a simulation of a new configuration
-  -- 'Validée' : the MoveSet is applied on the current configuration.
+  * 'Validée' : the MoveSet is applied on the current configuration.
 Once validate a MoveSet can not be undone

 **Desk, Site and Person**
  Each person must have a desk so that every person are connected to a Site.